 Competition is open to any goat registered or recorded in the American Dairy Goat Association, the American Goat Society or the Canadian Goat Society, upon proof of such registration or recordation.
 If the competition is held at a state or county fair, the rules governing entry to such fair must also be observed, provided they do not in any way waive the requirement of registration or recordation.
 All participants are required to use appropriate milk out bucket, i.e. a stainless steel pail.
+No milk machines may be used.
 Nigerian Dwarfs are advised to provide their own milking stands.